vastgroup/vastdb_framework_code_example/README.md

 <img align="middle" src="https://github.com/vastgroup/vastdb_framework_code_example/blob/main/Figures/GOTEA_srrm4.png" width=600 height=700 />
 <!-- ![](https://github.com/vastgroup/vastdb_framework_code_example/blob/main/Figures/GOTEA_srrm4.png) -->

-*Gene Ontology enrichment analysis using DAVID.*
+*Gene Ontology enrichment analyses using DAVID for genes containing exons that are differentially regulated upon Srrm4 KD. *

 ### 4. *Matt*: Identifying potential genomic and sequence features associated with Srrm4 regulation

 We then use *Matt* to identify potential genomic and sequence features associated with Srrm4-regulated exons.
+The [mm10.gtf.gz](http://vastdb.crg.eu/FRAMEWORK/mm10.gtf.gz) and [mm10.fasta.gz](http://vastdb.crg.eu/FRAMEWORK/mm10.fasta.gz) files required by this analysis can be downloaded from the relative link.
-We apply *Matt*'s table manipulation commands (`add_val`, `rand_rows`, `add_rows` and `get_rows`) to prepare the input table containing all the exons to be compared together with the relative group ID (reported in the column GROUP).
+We first apply *Matt*'s table manipulation commands (`add_val`, `rand_rows`, `add_rows` and `get_rows`) to prepare the input table containing all the exons to be compared together with the relative group ID (reported in the column GROUP).
 We exploit ` grep -P "(MmuEX|EVENT)"` to selectively extract exon AS events from the *vast-tools* table, and we randomly down-sample 1000 non-changing, constitutive, and cryptic exons in order to preserve a reasonable dataset size.

 ```bash
 matt add_val AS_NC-mm10-4-dPSI25-range5-min_ALT_use25-upreg_ALT_Control-vs-Srrm4_KD-with_dPSI-Max_dPSI5.tab GROUP AS_NC \